 Figure 2.
 Annual length frequency distributions of D. mawsoni caught in Subarea 88.3 and its Research Blocks.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are indicated.
-Note: length frequency distributions are only shown where more than 150 fish were measured.
+Note: length frequency distributions are only shown where more than 150 fish were measured in a given season/area.